What is an anonymous email address?

 When entering a password, please choose a strong one and write it down somewhere safe.
 Also make sure to write down your recovery code.
 This new feature enables you to reset your anonymous email account yourself in case you loose your password.
 We at Tutanota have no means to reset your password for security reasons: We have to make sure that no one, not even we, can hijack your anonymous email account.

 We also recommend to read our Online Security Guide on how to keep your emails safe from hackers.

-Anonymous email account is being created
+Free anonymous email account is being created

 Once you have completed the sign up for your anonymous email account with Tutanota, the browser calculates your private key and encrypts it with your password.
 This makes your password the key to your encrypted and anonymous Tutanota mailbox.
 Please make sure never to loose your password.
 Check here how to maximize your password security.